Label: Lemon Records

 INTEREST.
-An interesting release, the repressing on rubber-stamped cover and LIVE AFTER 909 are the rarest, those on the Lemon label were pressed in a large number of copies and are relatively common. ****/**
+An interesting release, the repressing on the rubber-stamped cover and that with the insert titled LIVE AFTER 909 are the rarest (****).
+Those on the Lemon labels were pressed in a large number of copies and are relatively common. ***/**

 1970.
-A fake Lemon LP, on matrix SIDE A / SIDE B, had a rubber-stamped cover titled GET BACK, and poorly counterfeited yellow Lemon labels.
-This record was realized by the same company who produced GB / GET BACK on YOOW label.
+A fake Lemon LP, on a stereo matrix SIDE A / SIDE B of quality comparable with the original, had a rubber-stamped cover titled GET BACK, and poorly counterfeited yellow Lemon labels.
+This record was realized by the same company that produced GB / GET BACK on YOOW label.

 INTEREST.
-This is a rare rubber-stamped record, quite interesting for completists. ***
+This is a rare rubber-stamped record, quite interesting for collectors. ****